Forecasting steam mass flow in power plants using the parallel hybrid network: Problem statement and context

 Predicting steam mass flow in a thermal power plant is essential for maintaining operational stability, optimizing energy output, controlling emissions, planning maintenance activities, and reducing costs.
 Accurate forecasts of steam mass flow enable operators to make informed decisions about adjusting various parameters, such as fuel input and air supply, to ensure smooth and efficient operation.
 Furthermore, predicting steam mass flow can help in controlling emissions generated by the power plant, minimizing the production of pollutants that negatively impact the environment and public health.

-In the Operaite team at Uniper, combustion processes are optimized using conventional, fully-connected feed-forward neural networks.
+A fully connected feed-forward network is currently deployed on the plant’s distributed-control system for this purpose.
 In waste-to-energy and biomass-to-energy power plants, combustion processes are highly dynamic due to volatile fuel quality resulting, e.g. from varying geometric or chemical properties of the typically solid fuel components.
 This corresponds to continuous stimulation of the combustion process and constantly changes the equilibrium of the combustion process, which is given by a certain ratio between fuel infeed and airflow.
 Thus, continuous control (of, e.g., the airflow) is needed to maintain a steady and stable operation, which is usually achieved by using CCS (combustion control systems).
 Various CCSs exist, ranging from simple conventional systems built from combinations of PID (proportional-integral-derivative) controllers over fuzzy or rule-based systems to model predictive control.
 Most power plants rely on PID controllers, and only a few employ more advanced process control techniques, mainly because implementing them takes a lot of time and is related to high costs.
-Typical optimization goals could be to increase or smooth the energy output in terms of steam mass flow or electricity generation or to reduce emissions in terms of CO or NOx concentrations in the flue gas.
+Typical optimisation goals are to raise the average or reduce the variance of the energy output in terms of steam mass flow or electricity generation or to reduce emissions in terms of CO or NOx concentrations in the flue gas.
 There are two ways to achieve these operational goals, which are (i) using a controlling neural network that directly interacts with control levers and (ii) using a neural network that provides forecasts and serves as an assistant system to help humans manipulate the process proactively.
 This paper concentrates on improving (ii) by employing hybrid quantum neural network forecasts.